alextselegidis-games/spaceguard/README.md

 SpaceGuard
 ==========

+**Update:** A new version is under development!
+Check it out at [bigblackcode.github.io](http://bigblackcode.github.io/).

 SpaceGuard is a simple canvas game made with JavaScript.

-Installation instructions will be added once the first version of the game is complete.
+The original purpose of this repository was to experiment with the graphic APIs of the browsers and the implementation of simple game mechanics and animation.

-You can preview the game in the demo page: http://alextselegidis.com/spaceguard
+Play the demo game at http://alextselegidis.com/spaceguard